rustwasm/wasm-bindgen/README.md

 Rust and through the bindings that we're returning.

-All of these constructs currently create relatively straightforward code on the JS side of things, mostly haveing a 1:1 match in Rust with JS.
+All of these constructs currently create relatively straightforward code on the JS side of things, mostly having a 1:1 match in Rust with JS.

 # License